liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.4.4 (2023/07/30) =
-* Fix booking for events
+* Fix showing a single event from the calendar

 = 2.4.3 (2023/07/28) =
 * Fix placeholder #_IS_LAST_RECURRENCE